How to find purpose in retirement

-As you approach your transition into retirement, it’s important to remember that leaving work involves both financial and emotional changes.
-Below are the crucial components that work can provide, beyond your income.
+Whether you’re approaching retirement or have already stepped into it, it’s important to recognise the crucial components that work can provide, beyond your income.

 Sense of identity: Your job title and responsibilities are often closely tied to how you identify.